 Rehabilitation Options of Issaquah Joins Overlake Medical Clinics

-Bellevue, Wash.
-(April 3, 2017) – Overlake Medical Clinics (OMC) and Rehabilitation Options of Issaquah (ROI) announced today that as of April 3, OMC is acquiring ROI and will become Overlake Medical Clinics Musculoskeletal Medicine.
+Bellevue, Wash. – Overlake Clinics and Rehabilitation Options of Issaquah (ROI) announced today that as of April 3, OC is acquiring ROI and will become Overlake Clinics Musculoskeletal Medicine.
 The clinic will continue to focus on prevention and treatment of disabling conditions, such as low back and neck pain, auto injuries, workplace conditions, neurological conditions and sports injuries.

 Physiatrist and ROI founder Dr. Michael Hatzakis will assume the role of program medical director.
 Dr. Hatzakis has been practicing physiatry in the Seattle community for nearly 20 years.
 He started his career as an academic professor at the University of Washington, building multidisciplinary programs for veterans with neurological disorders and spine conditions.